unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 }
 ```

-> [!TIP]
-> This is possible thanks to the `GetAwaiter` extension method of `IFeed<T>`.
-Read [this](https://devblogs.microsoft.com/pfxteam/await-anything) for more.

-#### Use Feeds in an MVUX Model
+#### Use feeds in an MVUX Model

-The MVUX analyzers generate a proxy entity for each of the models in your app (those with `Model` suffix).
-For every Feed property (returning `IFeed<T>` or `IListFeed<T>`) found in the model, a corresponding Feed (or List-Feed) property is generated on the proxy entity.
+The MVUX analyzers generate a bindable proxy for each of the models in your app (those with `Model` suffix).
+For the code generation to work, mark the Models and entities with the `partial` modifier.

+For every `public` feed property (returning `IFeed<T>` or `IListFeed<T>`) found in the model, a corresponding property is generated on the bindable proxy.

 MVUX recommends using plain [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object) (Plain Old CLR Object) `record` types for the models in your app as they're immutable, and will not require any property change notifications to be raised.
-The generated proxy and its properties ensure that data-binding will work, even though property change notifications aren't being raised by the models themselves.
+The generated bindable proxy and its properties ensure that data-binding will work, even though property change notifications aren't being raised by the models themselves.

-> [!Note]
-> For the code generation to work, mark the Models and entities with the `partial` modifier, and have the Feed properties' access modifier as `public`.
-You can learn more about partial classes and methods in [this article](https://learn.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods).

 #### With regular data-binding

-Feeds can be consumed directly by data-binding to the Feed property declared on the Model.
-MVUX code-generation engine ensures the Feeds and all entities they expose are going to be seamlessly data-bound with the XAML data-binding engine.
+Feeds can be consumed directly by data-binding to the feed property declared on the Model.
+MVUX code-generation engine ensures the feeds and all entities they expose are going to be seamlessly data-bound with the XAML data-binding engine.

-The Feed can be consumed directly from the View, it's as simple as binding a regular value property exposed on the Model:
+The feed can be consumed directly from the View, by data binding to a property exposed on the Model:

 ```xml
 <Page ...>